Lupinus elegans

-Lupinus elegans is a species of flowering plant in the legume family known by the common names such as elegant lupine and Mexican lupine.
+Lupinus elegans is a species of flowering plant in the legume family known by the common names elegant lupine and Mexican lupine.
 It is native to Mexico and Guatemala.

 Description

 This plant has a branching stem and grows up to 4 feet tall and 3 feet wide.

 Uses

 This plant is commonly used for habitat restoration in its native range.
 It is planted in degraded coniferous forest, landscapes altered by volcanic activity, and land disturbed by agriculture.
 It is well adapted to several different ecosystems.